Explore The Difference Between CBSE and ICSE: ICSE Vs CBSE

-Know the difference between CBSE and ICSE
+ICSE Vs CBSE: Know the Difference Between CBSE and ICSE

 Overview of CBSE Board

-Overview of ICSE Board
+Overview of ICSE

-CBSE Syllabus and ICSE Syllabus
+CBSE Vs ICSE Syllabus

-CBSE board follow the all india curriculum with some additions.
+CBSE board follows the all India curriculum with some additions.
 The NCERT (National Council of Educational Research and Training) recognize the CBSE syllabus.
-Alternatively, the Council for the Indian School Certificate Examination (CISCE) is responsible for conducting ICSE.
-Students of CBSE schools are more inclined towards Science and Mathematics.
-The board also tries to balance between science, arts and humanities.
-Meanwhile, ICSE students have more of an inclination towards Journalism and Literature.
-Their focus is more on language, arts and science subjects.
-CBSE students are more prepared to tread the traditional path, as they are well-equipped to tackle competitive exams like for engineering, medical or banks and so on.
-ICSE, in the meanwhile guides the students more towards management, literature or arts subjects.
-Scoring in TOEFL or scholarship exams become easier for them.
+Alternatively, the Council for the Indian School Certificate Examination (CISCE) is responsible for creating ICSE syllabus.
+Students of CBSE schools are more inclined toward Science and Mathematics.
+The board also tries to balance science, arts and humanities.
+Meanwhile, ICSE’s focus is more on language, arts and science subjects.
+CBSE students are more prepared to tread the traditional path, as they are well-equipped to tackle competitive exams like engineering, medical or banks and so on.
+ICSE, in the meanwhile, guides the students more towards management, literature or arts subjects.
+Scoring in TOEFL or scholarship exams becomes easier for them.
 In the CBSE board, till Class 10 students study Science subject which includes Physics, Chemistry and Biology.
 The subdivision of Science starts from Class 11.
 Whereas in ICSE, separate Physics, Chemistry, Maths and Biology subjects get introduced before Class 10.

-CBSE Marking Scheme and ICSE Marking Scheme
+CBSE Vs ICSE Marking Scheme

-CBSE Exam Pattern and ICSE Exam Pattern
+CBSE Vs ICSE Exam Pattern